 Warning – I DO rabbit on far too much in this one so there are 2 videos.
-If you know how to sew this type of skirt and features already, you can skip the videos and just use the step by step photo instructions.
+If you know how to sew this type of skirt and its features already, you can skip the videos and just use the step-by-step photo instructions.

 The lovely ladies deserve a round of applause for sewing away on this skirt over the Christmas and New Year holidays.
 We had a tight deadline but they all created great skirts which I'm proud to share with you.

 Emma – At first I wasn't sure of the back yoke, I would expect the lowest point to be center back rather than the side seams.
 I wasn't sure if it would be flattering, but actually, it looks great.
 I left off the belt loops so I could finish the waistband on the machine and reduce bulk.
 My fabric was stretched so I was able to go down a size, but it was easy to fit and alter during the making process by following your instructions.